ml27299/gen-sync/README.md

 	//.run messes with inheritance, so pass in the context when needed var c = new Class()
-	var response = yield c.method.run()(c)
+	var response = yield c.method.run(this.cb)(c)
 	response = response[1]

 	console.log(response) //bar

-	//An alternative way of doing the same thing can look like this var c = new Class()
+	//An alternative way of doing the same thing can look like this, since the last argument is the callback, gen-sync will handle it behind the scenes var c = new Class()
 	var response = yield this.sync(c.method.run(), c)
 	response = response[1]